Look for the wonder. Repeat.

 And the next day, it seems, it’s all gone.
 Their leaves fall as one, leaving the host naked and alone, covering the patio and everything on it with their loss.

 “Watch your step out there,” Nora said, “the dogs just left a message in the ginkgo leaves, and I got it.”

 So it goes.
 One day, it’s all beautiful.
 The next day, it all turns to crap.
 Or maybe that’s not the message at all.

-My family has been visited by death, near death and deadly threat, by deceit and heartbreak, by cancer in varying form, by Alzheimer’s and plain old dementia, by diabetes, alcoholism, kidney disease and kidney stones, emphysema, bankruptcy, divorce, blown dreams and blue toe, broken bones and torn muscles, curved spines and crooked deals, stupid mistakes and senseless loss, rejection and reflux, gum disease, blood disease and general disease.
-Foot surgery, knee surgery, heart surgery, spine surgery, and neuropathy made the list.
-This year, spine surgery has returned, and knee surgery will reappear in the new year.
+My family has been visited by death, near death and deadly threat, by deceit and heartbreak, by cancer in varying form, by Alzheimer’s and plain old dementia, by diabetes, alcoholism, kidney disease and kidney stones, emphysema, bankruptcy, divorce, blown dreams and blue toe, broken bones and torn muscles, curved spines and crooked deals, neuropathy and apathy, stupid mistakes and senseless loss, rejection and reflux, gum disease, blood disease and general disease.

 But we’ve also been visited by each other, by shared experience and gained appreciation, by children and grandchildren, by a lot of friends and a lot of delightful silliness, by unforgettable moments and uncontrolled laughter, by faith and hope, and love.
 And by waking up today.

 We’ve been visited by the privilege of life, the gift of perception, and the opportunity of choice.